Blog

 Is HHC safe?

-There are no studies into the short or long-term effects of HHC.
+There are no studies into the short or long-term effects of HHC because it has only become available for large-scale consumption very recently.
 Most of what we know about this compound comes from user reports and claims from HHC manufacturers.
-As such, while there are no reported cases of HHC having any serious safety concerns, it is far too early to judge the compound's entire safety profile.

 If you're interested in trying HHC products, remember to do your due diligence.
-Check to ensure that buying and/or using HHC isn't against the law, and screen the manufacturers you intend to buy from to ensure their products are of the highest quality.
-Some HHC companies offer third-party test results to help you gain more insight into the composition of their offerings.
+Check to ensure that buying and/or using HHC isn't against the laws of your country or region.
+Also, be sure to screen the manufacturers you intend to buy from to ensure their products are of the highest quality.
+Some HHC companies offer third-party test results to help you gain more insight into the composition of their products.

-Though so much is unknown, the hope is that as we learn more about HHC, it might make cannabinoid products more accessible to people in various regions of the world.
-For now, all we can do is keep up with new developments.
+Though so much is unknown when it comes to HHC, it still retains some similar effects as THC for users.
+The more we learn about this cannabinoid, may make HHC products much more accessible to people in various regions of the world.
+For now, all we can do is keep up with new developments as and when they appear.

 References